BishopFox/iam-vulnerable/README.md

 # IAM Vulnerable's big brother - CloudFoxable

 Hey all.
 IAM Vulnerable is still immensely useful for understanding the basic building blocks of AWS IAM privilege escaltion.
-However, a few years after making IAM vulnerable, I created CloudFoxable, a CTF style version that teachers you the basics of cloud penetration testing more wholisisticlly.
+However, a few years after making IAM vulnerable, I created CloudFoxable, a CTF style version that teaches you the basics of cloud penetration testing more wholisisticlly. - [@sethsec](https://www.linkedin.com/in/sethart/)

 #### Intentionally Vulnerable Playground
 * [CloudFoxable - A Gamified Cloud Hacking Sandbox](https://cloudfoxable.bishopfox.com/)